Pridestalkerr/core-RT-backend/README.md

-# core-RT-backend
+# core-chat
-A sample .net core real-time chat application.
+A Demo real-time chat application for the web powered by .net core and react js.